 The basic recipe is a bunch of leftovers in a pot, cooked.

 For those of you who love to measure and have exact amounts, this recipe is not for you.
 But if you have a spirit of adventure, I promise that you will love the result.
-Here is what you do:
+What is so great and cheap about this recipe is that you use up bits of things you have leftover.
+I actually keep a small container in my freezer and throw items in that until I have enough to make hobo stew.

 - If you have a spoonful of veggies left (green beans, carrots, corn, potatoes, peas work best) or a little beans or noodles from where you made spaghetti, put them in a big plastic tub in your freezer.